Distill Visual Chart Reasoning Ability from LLMs to MLLMs

-\paragraph{Dataset Properties.} While manually annotated datasets like MathVista \citep{MathVista} and CharXiv provide high-quality data, their development is resource-intensive, typically resulting in datasets of only a few thousand samples.
-In the era of LLMs, such methods are impractical for scaling to the size needed for training large models.
-Recent efforts, such as ChartAst, ChartInstruct, and ChartGemma, have explored Q\&A generation for dataset expansion, but they remain limited by the difficulty of collecting a large set of charts.
-A more scalable approach is to leverage the generative capabilities of LLMs to synthesize charts like ChartBench and ChartX \citep{chartx}.
+\paragraph{Dataset Properties.} While manually annotated datasets like MathVista~\citep{MathVista} and CharXiv~\citep{charxiv} provide high-quality data, their development is resource-intensive, typically resulting in datasets of only a few thousand samples.
+In the era of LLMs, such methods are impractical for scaling to the size needed to train larger models.
+Recent efforts, such as ChartAst~\citep{chartast}, ChartInstruct~\citep{chartinstruct}, and ChartGemma~\citep{chartgemma}, have explored Q\&A generation for dataset expansion, but they remain limited by the difficulty of collecting a large set of charts.
+A more scalable approach is to leverage the generative capabilities of LLMs to synthesize charts like ChartBench~\citep{chartbench} and ChartX~\citep{chartx}.